PrincessBari/youtube_transcript/README.md

 Initially, I found myself manually typing out comments made by the panelists, but since the video is approximately 3 hours long, I decided this was not logical.
 I googled and found https://github.com/jdepoix/youtube-transcript-api, which was my initial starting point, but tweaked the code so that timestamps also appeared every 30 seconds in the transcript that is produced.

+The final transcript can be seen in the attached file "transcript_with_timestamps.txt".